Arcata Ridge Trail Project

-Connect public lands together and create a 4-mile redwood forest trail between the City's northern and southern limits.
+- Connect public lands together and create a 4.5-mile redwood forest trail between the City's northern and southern limits.

 About the Trail

-The City of Arcata is creating a 4-mile trail running from West End Road to Buttermilk Lane, crossing through the Sunny Brae and Arcata Community Forests.
-When complete, the Arcata Ridge Trail will allow hikers, bikers and equestrians to travel from the north to south of the City limits without leaving scenic redwood forested hillsides.
+This is a 4.5-mile trail running from West End Road to Buttermilk Lane, crossing through the Sunny Brae and Arcata Community Forests.
+The Arcata Ridge Trail allows hikers, bikers and equestrians to travel from the north to south of the City limits without leaving scenic redwood forested hillsides.
 Once the Annie and Mary Trail is complete, there will be less than a mile between the 2 trails, making it possible to walk or ride all the way from Blue Lake through Arcata.

 Tourism & Nature Benefits

-The trail will strengthen Arcata’s reputation as an active travel destination and help preserve the City’s undeveloped eastern greenbelt boundary, which would both maintain a wildlife corridor and protect the headwaters of Janes Creek, Gannon Slough and Beith Creek from future development.
+The trail helps strengthen Arcata’s reputation as an active travel destination and helps preserve the City’s undeveloped eastern greenbelt boundary, which both maintains a wildlife corridor and protecs the headwaters of Janes Creek, Gannon Slough and Beith Creek from future development.

-The community has been enthusiastically supportive of purchasing of properties for this ecological greenbelt and to complete the trail, and has helped with fundraisers, such as:
+The completion of this trail would not have been possible without the community support of purchasing properties for this ecological greenbelt and different fundraisers, such as:

 Make a Donation

-Donations can be made directly to the Arcata Forest Fund which is administered by the Humboldt Area Foundation.
-Checks can be made out to the "Arcata Forest Fund" and sent to the Foundation at:
+Donations to support maintenance of the Arcata Ridge Trail can be made directly to the Arcata Forest Fund which is administered by the Humboldt Area Foundation.
+Make a donation online here: Arcata Forest Fund, or checks can be made out to the "Arcata Forest Fund" and sent to the Foundation at:

 373 Indianola Road